Get unrestricted access with the fastest VPN for Saudi Arabia country.

 There were also many honey-stalls, some of them selling literally tens of types and there I learned that Abha is worldwide famous for its honey and, in fact, it is considered the best one in Asia.

-If you want to read more content about this region, don’t forget to check all my travel guides to the Middle East
+If you want to read more content about this region, read: where in the Middle East is safe?

 You will have a great time in that market but the main reason you should visit Abha is that it is located in a secondary dimension from the rest of Saudi Arabia and that is in a mountainous area filled with lush green hills, wild monkeys (yes, there are loads of monkeys) and some striking local architecture.